mennatabuelnaga/seda-rust/CLI.md

 * `add` — Adds a peer to a running node
 * `list` — Lists all currently connected peers
 * `remove` — Removes a connected peer
+* `discover` — Triggers the node to discover more peers